foresterre/flammkuchen/README.md

-_ome data structures for fun and flammkuchen._
+_Some data structures for fun and flammkuchen._

 Find more at [docs.rs/flammkuchen](https://docs.rs/flammkuchen).